mulesoft-assets/template-sfdc2sfdc-lead-broadcast/README.md

 In order to use this Mule Anypoint Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
 Detail list with examples:
 ### Application configuration
 + polling.frequency `60000`
-+ poll.startDelayMillis `0`
++ polling.startDelayMillis `0`
-+ watermark.defaultExpression `YESTERDAY`
++ watermark.default.expression `YESTERDAY`
 + account.sync.policy `syncAccount`
-+ account.id.in.b `001n0000003fMWXAA2`
++ sfdc.b.owner.id `001n0000003fMWXAA2`

 **Note:** the property **account.sync.policy** can take any of the three following values:

-+ **empty_value**: if the propety has no value assigned to it then application will do nothing in what respect to the account and it'll just move the Lead over.
++ **empty_value**: if the propety has no value assigned to it then application will do nothing in what respect to the owner and it'll just move the Lead over.
-+ **syncAccount**: it will try to create the Lead's account should this is not pressent in the Salesforce instance B.
++ **syncAccount**: it will try to create the Lead's owner should this is not pressent in the Salesforce instance B.
-+ **assignDummyAccount**: it will assign the Lead to an pre existing account in Salesforce instance B. For this it will use the value of  `account.id.in.b`.
-Finding the Id of the desired Account can be done by executing in your **Sales Force Developer Console** the following query: `SELECT Id, Name, Description FROM Account`.
++ **assignDummyAccount**: it will assign the Lead to an pre existing owner in Salesforce instance B. For this it will use the value of  `sfdc.b.owner.id`.
+Finding the Id of the desired owner can be done by executing in your **Sales Force Developer Console** the following query: `SELECT Id, Name FROM User`.